Coming This July

 July 11th - Darryl White

 An associate professor of trumpet at the Glenn Korff School of Music.
 White's performance experiences include a wide range of idioms.
 He has appeared as guest soloist with the Omaha Symphony, Lincoln Symphony Orchestra, Mesa Chamber Orchestra, Grand Junction Symphony, Lake Forest Chamber Orchestra, Roaring Fork Jazz Festival, University of Nebraska Faculty Brass Quintet, the University Faculty Jazz Quartet and many other solo appearances and guest clinicians with college jazz bands and orchestras across the country.
+At this year's Tower Jazz, White will be accompanied by jazz singer Angelia Onauha.

 A native of Warren, Ohio, White has been playing trumpet since the age of 9.
 Before his current position at the University of Nebraska, White's first college teaching experience was at Mesa State College in Grand Junction, Colo., in 1993 where he taught for two years.
 White holds a Bachelor of Music degree from Youngstown State University, a Master of Music degree from Northwestern University and a Doctor of Musical Arts from the University of Colorado.
 While in Denver, he was a member of the Aries Brass Quintet-in residence at University of Denver-Lamont School of Music and the Denver Brass.
 At Lamont he was Instructor of Trumpet and also participated with the Faculty Jazz Quintet.